Meet Zoe

 That part took me by surprise.

 It’s been uncomfortable at times.
+And also deeply alive.

 There’s something about standing in your own work, without a big brand to hide behind, that asks you to get honest.
 About who you are.
 About what matters.
 About what you’re no longer willing to carry.